Skip to main content

 North Wales

-In North Wales we are working with local communities and volunteers to restore 10 hectares of seagrass meadow (larger than 18 football fields!).
+Seagrass Ocean Rescue is made possible with The National Lottery Heritage Fund.
+Thanks to National Lottery players, in North Wales we are working with local communities and volunteers to restore 10 hectares of seagrass meadow (larger than 18 football fields!).
 Alongside Project Seagrass, Swansea University, North Wales Wildlife Trust and Pen Llyn a’r Sarnau Special Area of Conservation we are developing the most ecologically sound and community centric programme of restoration across the Llyn Peninsula and Anglesey.

 To upscale restoration efforts, we are also trialling mechanisation of some elements of the process, from seed collection and seed processing, right through to seed planting.
 This work aims to make it easier and quicker to restore larger areas of seagrass.